interlegis/collective.recipe.filestorage/collective/recipe/filestorage/README.txt

     >>> print system(join('bin', 'buildout') + ' -q')
     While:
     ...
-    Error: [collective.recipe.filestorage] "filestorage" part found multiple plone.recipe.zope2zeoserver parts; please specify which one to use with the "zeo" option.
+    Error: [collective.recipe.filestorage] "filestorage" part found multiple zeoserver parts; please specify which one to use with the "zeo" option.

 Specifying a nonexistent zeo should result in an error::